erikh/scarlett-school/lessons/unix/9-scripting.md

 env

-These values are always available some don't change, others, like `$PWD`, change on events like when you change the directory.
+These values are always available; some don't change, others, like `$PWD`, change on events like when you change the directory.
 You can also add your own:

 export MYENV=hi